-Assessment of the total student learning experience at Lake Superior State University encompasses the aspects of both academics and operational support.
+Assessment of student learning at Lake Superior State University encompasses the total student learning experience, in the classroom and beyond.

 - Academic assessment is an ongoing, open, evaluative process focused on improving student learning.
-It requires the University to make its learning expectations clear to students and to establish appropriate learning outcomes at the course, program and university levels.
-It helps determine how well student performance matches the expected outcomes.
-The resulting information is used to inform changes in courses and programs for the improvement of student learning.
+To accomplish that goal, the University ensures that learning expectations are made clear to students and establishes appropriate learning outcomes at the course, program and university levels.
+Assessment is essential to determine how well student performance matches the expected outcomes, and the resulting information is used to inform changes in courses and programs for the improvement of student learning.

 - Operational support assessment is an ongoing, open, evaluative process focused on improving university culture and services.
-It requires the University to make its service and cultural expectations clear to its stakeholders, and to establish appropriate outcomes at each level of operation.
-It helps determine how well performance matches the expected outcomes.
-The resulting information is used to inform changes at the unit and university levels for the improvement of the student learning experience
+It requires the University to make its service and cultural expectations clear to its stakeholders, and establishes appropriate outcomes at each level of operation.
+It helps determine how well performance matches the expected outcomes, and the resulting information is used to inform changes at the unit and university levels for the improvement of the total student learning experience.

-The University demonstrated its student-learning focus through its voluntary participation in the HLC Academy for Assessment of Student Learning.
-Through this the university has elevated our focus on course and program assessment activities through a four-year sequence of events and interactions that are focused on student learning, targeted at accelerating and advancing efforts to assess and improve student learning, and designed to build institution-wide commitment to assessment of student learning.
-The University entered the Academy in the summer of 2012, ending in the summer 2016.
+From 2012-2016, the University demonstrated its student-learning focus through its voluntary participation in the HLC Academy for Assessment of Student Learning.
+Through this process, the University strengthened learning-centered course and program assessment activities through a four-year sequence of events and interactions.
+Those activities successfully targeted and advanced the institution’s efforts to assess and improve student learning, and amplified the institution-wide commitment to productive assessment of student learning that is now firmly ingrained at LSSU.